 What the heck is this thing?

-It’s a wireless stereo speaker, able to stream music from your phone or tablet.
+It’s a wireless stereo speaker, able to stream music off your phone or tablet.
 But it’s not like any you’ve ever seen before.

 OK, I’m listening.
 Tell me more.

 The speaker uses Wi-Fi to connect to your mobile device – you can go with Apple AirPlay or Google Cast for the cable-free connection.
 But it also uses that Wi-Fi to connect to an online lyric database, and if the current song is in there, it’ll display the lyrics.
 The makers say there are 120 million tracks in the database already, with more being added all the time.
 Many of these are synched, so that lyrics will appear in time, but even those that aren’t will scroll across the display.

 And if no lyrics at all are available?